el-gringo-alto/audio-glitch/README.md

 # Audio Glitch

-Generate glitch art from audio effect using the command line.
+Generate glitch art with audio effects.
 Inspired by the Audacity method of creating glitch art.